American Airlines Flight 191: Accident

-On the accident flight, just as the aircraft reached takeoff speed, the number-one engine and its pylon assembly separated from the left wing, ripping away a 3 ft section of the leading edge with it.
+On the accident flight, during the takeoff rotation, the number-one engine and its pylon assembly separated from the left wing, ripping away a 3 ft section of the leading edge with it.
 The combined unit flipped over the top of the wing and landed on the runway.
 Robert Graham, supervisor of maintenance for American Airlines, stated:

-What was said in the cockpit in the 50 seconds leading up to the final impact is not known, as the cockpit voice recorder (CVR) lost power when the engine detached.
-The only crash-related audio collected by the recorder is a thumping noise (likely the sound of the engine separating), followed by the first officer exclaiming, "Damn!" at which point the recording ends.
-This may also explain why air traffic control was unsuccessful in their attempts to radio the crew and inform them that they had lost an engine.
+What was said in the cockpit in the 31 seconds leading up to the final impact is not known, as the cockpit voice recorder (CVR) lost power when the engine detached.
+The only crash-related audio collected by the recorder is a thumping noise (likely the sound of the engine separating), followed by the first officer exclaiming, "Damn!", at which point the recording ends.
+This may also explain why air traffic controllers were unsuccessful in their attempts to radio the crew and inform them that they had lost an engine.
 This loss of power did, however, prove useful in the investigation, serving as a marker of exactly what circuit in the DC-10's extensive electrical system had failed.

-In addition to the engine's failure, several related systems failed.
-The number-one hydraulic system, powered by the number-one engine, also failed but continued to operate through motor pumps that mechanically connected it to hydraulic system three.
-Hydraulic system three was also damaged and began leaking fluid but maintained pressure and operation until impact.
+In addition, due to the loss of the engine, several related systems failed.
+The number-one hydraulic system, powered by the number-one engine failed, but continued to operate through motor pumps that mechanically connected it to hydraulic system three.
+Hydraulic system three was also damaged and began leaking fluid, but maintained pressure and operation until impact.
 Hydraulic system two was undamaged.
-The number-one electrical bus, whose generator was attached to the number-one engine, failed, as well, causing several electrical systems to go offline, most notably the captain's instruments, his stick shaker, and the slat disagreement sensors.
+The number-one electrical bus, the generator of which was attached to the number-one engine, failed as well, causing several electrical systems to go offline, most notably the captain's instruments, his stick shaker, and the slat disagreement sensors.
 A switch in the overhead panel would have allowed the captain to restore power to his instruments, but it was not used.
-The flight engineer might have reached the backup power switch (as part of an abnormal situation checklist—not as part of their takeoff emergency procedure) to restore electrical power to the number-one electrical bus.
+The flight engineer might have reached the backup power switch (as part of an abnormal situation checklist, not as part of their takeoff emergency procedure) to restore electrical power to the number-one electrical bus.
 That would have worked only if electrical faults were no longer present in the number-one electrical system.
 To reach that backup power switch, the flight engineer would have had to rotate his seat, release his safety belt, and stand up.
-Regardless, the aircraft did not get any higher than 350 ft above the ground and was only in the air for 50 seconds between the time the engine separated and the moment it crashed; time was insufficient to perform such an action.
+Regardless, the aircraft did not get any higher than 350 ft above the ground and was in the air for only 31 seconds between the time the engine separated and the moment it crashed; there was insufficient time to perform such an action.
 In any event, the first officer was flying the airplane, and his instruments continued to function normally.